Understanding the remarkable brain of female shoppers

 Female shoppers, no matter what age, enjoy feeling an emotional connection between themselves and your shop.
 Your enthusiasm when she walks in, especially if you know her name, will go a long way.
 To women, customer service represents who you are.
 Give poor customer service and a woman is likely to never return.
 She feels you’ve disrespected her as well as wasted her time.
 Women need to feel they can trust you.

 Today’s shoppers, particularly female shoppers, want to patronize a shop that’s involved in their community.
-Millennials (those age 37 and younger) especially focus on businesses that are “socially conscious.”
+Millennials (born approximately 1980 to 1995) especially focus on businesses that are “socially conscious.”
 Consignment, thrift and resale needs to educate today’s consumers about their incredible eco-friendliness.

 The changing face of shopping